oracle-quickstart/oke-k8s-atp-boilerplate/README.md

 - `master` is the production branch, and the latest release runs in the `production` kubernetes environment.
 - Production releases are tagged in the `master` branch.
-- The only time master may be out-of-date with production is between merging latest bug fixes and features and cutting a new release.
+- The only time master may be out-of-date with production is between merging latest bug fixes and features, and cutting a new release.
 - `development` is the branch where working features live.
 The `development` branch is deployed on a `staging` environment (and namespace) for manual and integration testing.
 - Developers work on feature branches named `feature/name`.
 When a feature is finished, it is merged into the `development` branch.
 - Bug fixes discovered during testing on staging are branched from the `development` branch under a `bugfix/name` branch, and merged back into `development` when finished.
 - Hot fixes found in production are branched from the `master` branch under a `hotfix/name` branch, and merged back into `master` and `development`
-- Upon merging of one or more hot fixes, or merging the `development` branch with new features, a new release is cut ansd tagged on `master`.
+- Upon merging of one or more hot fixes, or merging the `development` branch with new features, a new release is cut and tagged on `master`.
 - Upon release, the `master` branch code is deployed to the production kubernetes environment.

 This is obviously assuming one `production` environment and one product (i.e. not a multi-platform release )